jwharm/java-gi/README.md

 # java-gi

 **java-gi** is a very experimental, **work-in-progress** tool for generating GObject-Introspection bindings for Java.
-The generated bindings use the Panama foreign function & memory access API (JEP 424) and the `jextract` tool for accessing native resources, and add wrapper classes that offer an easy-to-use API to use with Java.
+The generated bindings use the Panama foreign function & memory access API (JEP 424) and `jextract` for accessing native resources, and add wrapper classes based on GObject-Introspection to offer an easy API to use with Java.
+The included build script generates bindings for GTK4.

 ## Prerequisites